nomadkaraoke/python-audio-separator/README.md

 - [Kuielab & Woosung Choi](https://github.com/kuielab) - Developed the original MDX-Net AI code.
 - [KimberleyJSN](https://github.com/KimberleyJensen) - Advised and aided the implementation of the training scripts for MDX-Net and Demucs.
 Thank you!
 - [Hv](https://github.com/NaJeongMo/Colab-for-MDX_B) - Helped implement chunks into the MDX-Net AI code.
 Thank you!

-## Contributing

-Contributions are very much welcome!
-Please fork the repository and submit a pull request with your changes, and I'll try to review, merge and publish promptly!

-- This project is 100% open-source and free for anyone to use and modify as they wish.
-- If the maintenance workload for this repo somehow becomes too much for me I'll ask for volunteers to share maintainership of the repo, though I don't think that is very likely
-- Development and support for the MDX-Net separation models is part of the main [UVR project](https://github.com/Anjok07/ultimatevocalremovergui), this repo is just a CLI/Python package wrapper to simplify running those models programmatically.
-So, if you want to try and improve the actual models, please get involved in the UVR project and look for guidance there!